 Plus, reducing shopping cart abandonment isn’t really a separate thing from your broader eCommerce marketing strategy.
 In fact, a strong approach to marketing is one of the best ways to reduce cart abandonment.
-Marketing isn’t just about bringing customers in, it’s about establishing a brand that they come to trust and rely on.
+Marketing your ecommerce site isn’t just about bringing customers in, it’s about establishing a brand that they come to trust and rely on.
 Developing a reputable online presence will help bring customers in and keep them there to make a purchase.

 6. Design landing pages that convert

 Not all forms of online marketing involve actively reaching out to potential customers.
-There are tons of benefits your online store will see after you invest a bit more time and energy into optimizing your shop’s landing pages, so when people come to you, they’ll quickly go from reader to satisfied customer.
+There are tons of benefits your online store and website visitors will see after you invest a bit more time and energy into optimizing your shop’s landing pages, so when people come to you, they’ll quickly go from reader to satisfied customer.

 7. Build a knowledge base and write FAQs

-A large part of creating a successful eCommerce marketing strategy is knowing what customers want to hear before they ever ask.
+A large part of creating a successful eCommerce sales and marketing strategy is knowing what customers want to hear before they ever ask.
 While advertising is one way of putting that into action, another incredibly helpful way of achieving that goal is to create a knowledge base where customers can get answers to all of their questions.

-Beyond the obvious advantages of being able to filter out a large portion of the never-ending flow of questions your support channel gets, creating a knowledge base also helps with your SEO ranking (if you incorporate keywords), and contributes a great deal to your store’s reputation as a business that cares about its customers.
+Beyond the obvious advantages of being able to filter out a large portion of the never-ending flow of questions your support channel gets, creating a knowledge base also helps with your SEO ranking (if you incorporate keywords), increase sales, and contributes a great deal to your store’s reputation as a business that cares about its customers.
 This is another place to easily incorporate localization, translating your help articles so customers can find answers to questions in their native language and will be more likely to complete a purchase.

 8. Find competitive pricing strategies

-Last but not least, putting competitive pricing strategies to good use can make a big difference to your online marketing performance.
+Last but not least, putting competitive pricing strategies to good use can make a big difference to your online sales and marketing performance.
 There’s a wide variety of different pricing strategies you can use, including:

 - Value-based pricing